danielknight982/serverless-xray/README.md

     ```npm install```

 You may now deploy to Lambda.
-You'll need to deploy each project seperatly.
+You'll need to deploy each project seperatly from within the project's folder.

+    ```sls deploy```